BigSoftVideo/AVA360VR/install.md

 ### Running

-If you are running SteamVR with the HTV VIVE PRO, then AVA360VR will load a menu screen so you can load your demo project.
+If you are running the correct VR software with SteamVR, and the VR headset and controllers are recognised and tracked, then AVA360VR will load a menu screen so you can load your demo project.

-See the [help](help.md) and [demo](demo.md) projects to get started with some pre-prepared projects that are open source.
+See the [help](help.md) and [demo](demo.md) projects to get started with some pre-prepared projects with [open data](https://wiki.creativecommons.org/wiki/data) that are public under the [Creative Commons (CC BT 4.0)](https://creativecommons.org/licenses/by/4.0/) license.